RuyiLian/ruyilian.github.io/_pages/about.md

 I am an Assistant Professor in the [Department of Electrical Engineering and Computer Science (EECS)](https://www.sdstate.edu/mccomish-electrical-engineering-computer-science) at [South Dakota State University](https://www.sdstate.edu).
 In 2025, I received my Ph.D. in Computer Science from [Stony Brook University](https://www.stonybrook.edu), advised by [Dr. Haibin Ling](https://www3.cs.stonybrook.edu/~hling).
 In 2019, I obtained B.Sc. degree at [School of Mathematical Sciences](http://math.ustc.edu.cn), [University of Science and Technology of China](http://www.ustc.edu.cn), majoring in applied mathematics.

 My primary research interests are in the fields of computer vision, computer graphics, robotics, computational biology, and AI for science.

-My current research focuses on object pose estimation from images, including natural images, cryo-EM images, etc.
+Current Research Directions:
+1. Image-Based Object Pose Estimation : Focusing on both instance-level and novel object pose estimation, with an emphasis on deep geometric understanding of objects from visual inputs.
+2. 3D Reconstruction and Analysis from Diverse Imaging Modalities:  Developing methods for processing and analyzing diverse image modalities, including cryo-electron microscopy (cryo-EM), optical coherence tomography (OCT), and other specialized imaging techniques.

+**Join the Lab:**

+**I am actively seeking passionate and self-motivated Ph.D. students to join my research group at South Dakota State University.
+If you are interested, please contact me at  Ruyi.Lian@sdstate.edu with your CV.**

 Publication
 ======